spkvfx/creative_coding-work/120-work/final/readme.md

 **xPoint.js**<br>
 This javascript library is responsible for handling points and pointclouds.
 Points may be *structured* or *unstructured*.
 Structured points are associated with a pointcloud class object, while unstructured points are not.

 Pointcloud objects are a collection of points.
 This permits allowing points to be manipulated as a group together, such as finding neighbors.

+Both points and pointclouds have attribute{} and behavior{} objects.
+Attributes store information about the point or pointcloud at a given time while behaviors are to store instances of classes that affect the values of attributes.

+Naturally, these could be saved as their own properties, but I felt that packaging them up into corresponding objects made organizations sense, rather than just having them floating around.

+**Phxyz.js**<br>
+This is an updated version of the library created for PongSolo in week 7.
+It now expects the xPoint attribute object to read and manipulate attributes.

+The goal for this class is to create a low-level physics library for javascript.
+It's intended use is to give access to fundamental simulation tools, rather than to say "here is an object, bounce off this when collided."

+It's definitely a work in progress, and there needs to be many additional tools provided.
+So far I have a basic positional solver to update velocity and position according to force, taking into account mass and drag.
+I also have basic vector mirroring for point collision.

+**sketch.js**<br>
+The main sketch works pretty much as described in the proposal.

+As discussed, a point cloud is populated with random points.
+The point's nearest neighbor is solved, and their attraction tendancy is determined on each frame: with a higher attraction to avoidance ratio the point's force vector is increased in the direction of the neighbor.

+Once the particle's distance drops below a given value, several things happen:

+* The particle and it's neighbor changes direction using the phyxyz.collide with the normal set to the unit vector of velocity.

+* A child particle is born and is given a force equal to the perpendicular of the parent's velocity, and has a yellow color.

+* The color of the parent particle changes from blue to red.

+Because particles are moving very quickly as they approach one another, this has the effect of flinging children and parents away from the collision.

+####Differences from the Proposal
+The proposal called for a few features that were not implemented.
+Mass modification was removed, just because it proved either inconsequential or completely unstable.
+I also thought I needed an averarge of all distances, but once I got a few particles moving up I did not think this was necessary.

+For simplicity sake, I also used Phxyz.collide with the normal being th unit vector of velocity since it handles attributes automatically.
+In this case though it would have the same effect as simply negating velocity.

 ####Code Reuse
 As mentioned one goal was to improve code reuse of my xPoint and Phxyz objects.
 I wanted to get this code as modular as possible so that it could be used like a proper library.
+Indeed, the project itself was not very difficult, but getting a system in place that was modular and portable took quite some time.

-So I went about looking into the very complex and annoying world of javascript libraries.
+So I went about looking into the very complex and annoying world of javascript modules.
 However, while I was able to get my modules up and running I was having a lot of trouble getting it all to work with p5.

-The main issue here was I was having difficulty understanding how to import p5 as a module, and I am not even sure if it was possible.
-When I got things to work "ok" I ended up having an instance.
+The main issue here was difficulty understanding how to import p5 as a module.
+I am not even sure if it is possible.
+When I got things to work "ok" I ended up having an instance of p5 for each and every particle object.
+This did not set well with me.

+Eventually I did get it to work, but once I had it working in a single p5 instance, I introduced reuse issues that defeated the purpose.
+I ended up just returning to the scheme I've been using and forgetting about E6 modules entirely.

+####Behavior Scopes
+Behaviors can be applied to either individual particles, or the entire pointcloud, so when I started deciding how to approach how to manipulate attributes via behaviors the obvious solution was to simply have each point object inheret physics functionality from Phxyz.js.

+Bt because I wanted all of this to be modular and independent, with each module useable without requiring any other component, this didn't work well.
+So instead I simply added a physics behavior to every single particle, using itself as the target object.

+While writing this I realized that it would make more sense to place the physics behavior in the pointcloud behavior{} object.
+So I ended up with hundreds of instances of the entire Phxyz class.

+While writing this it occured to me that I could instead have just one instance of the Phxyz library and associate it with the Pointcloud instead, simply changing the Phxyz.obj property to the targetted point.

+While I do not know if there is any performance advantage here, the scheme is more in line conceptually with how I see this system working.